bendrucker/pole/readme.md

 The interval in milliseconds between successful requests.

-###### retry
+###### retryDelay

 Type: `number`
 Default: `1000`

 The interval in milliseconds between retries after failure.
 Retries are performed using exponential backoff.
-Given a `retry` interval of `1000`, the first retry will be performed after 1 second, then 2, then 4, etc.
+Given a `retryDelay` of `1000`, the first retry will be performed after 1 second, then 2, then 4, etc.

+###### maxRetryDelay

+Type: `number`
+Default: `30000`

+The maximum interval in milliseconds between retries.

 ###### maxAttempts